Melanie Lubbe: Biography

 In 2009 she was awarded the FIDE Woman International Master (WIM) title and in 2012 the Woman Grandmaster (WGM) title.

 Lubbe studied psychology from 2010 to 2013 at the University of Mannheim and graduated with a bachelor's degree.
 Since February 2015 she works as a personnel consultant in Braunschweig.

-Also since 2015, Lubbe has been married to International Master chess player Nikolas Lubbe.
+Also since 2015, Lubbe has been married to grandmaster Nikolas Lubbe.